sorinbotirla/Raspberry-Pi-FLIR-Lepton-Thermal-Imaging-Camera/README.md

 </table>

 ## Credits to the Original Authors of the code
-This repository uses the raspberry_video from the <a href="https://github.com/groupgets/LeptonModule/tree/master/software/raspberrypi_video">LeptonModule repository - by groupgets</a>
+This repository uses the raspberry_video from the <a href="https://github.com/groupgets/LeptonModule/tree/master/software/raspberrypi_video" target="_blank">LeptonModule repository - by groupgets</a>

 ## Bill of Materials (BOM / Components required)
 You will need: